aaryandewan/share-your-secret/README.md

-Type in a secret message and share that link with someone...Once they see that message, the link will self destruct!
+Type in a secret message and share that link with someone.
+Once they see that message, the link will self destruct!